wp-plugins/authenticator/readme.txt

 Please visit [my website](http://bueltge.de/ "bueltge.de") and let him know your care or see the [wishlist](http://bueltge.de/wunschliste/ "Wishlist") of the author or use the donate form.

 == Changelog ==
+= v0.4.1 (04/20/2011) =
+* Remove network comment for use different in blogs of WPMultisite

 = v0.4.0 (04/11/2011) =
 * Bugfix for login without multisite
 * ask for multisite